Sometimes planned and/or advertised projects for some reason or other never realize. Or they appeared under different name or in different form.

 Amazons Below (around

 History: A screenplay Mr. Corben wrote (around 1990?).
-Appeared later under different name, "From the Pit", though only one chapter exists.
+Appeared later under different name, "From the Pit", though only first two chapter exists.

 Dreams of an Ancient